cairis-platform/cairis/docs/validation.rst

 Check                             Description
 ================================= ======================================================================================================
 Composition/Aggregation Integrity For Hardware/Software/Information assets, checks head asset integrity isn't lower than the tail asset.
+New risk contexts                 Risks present in environments that haven't been accounted for.
 ================================= ======================================================================================================